xuankimtran/docs-1/pages/katalon-analytics/docs/kt_invite_user_org.md

 > Notes:
 >
-> The default role for team members is Member.
-You can update their permissions by changing their roles.
+> You can update their permissions by changing their roles.

 ### View pending invitations